kamtoeddy/ivo/README.md

 const UserModel = makeModel(userSchema);
 ```

-> N.B: Node-schema will throw an error if the no property is defined or if none of the properties defined are valid.
+> N.B: Clean-schema will throw an error if the no property is defined or if none of the properties defined are valid.

 # Creating an instance